-The Financial Statements set out on pages 13 to 30 do not take into account the liabilities to provide pension benefits which fall due after the year end.
-In respect of the Final Salary Section these liabilities are considered by the Scheme Actuary who carries out an actuarial valuation of such liabilities every three years, the latest valuation being at 31 March 2013.
-This valuation considers the funding position of the Final Salary Section and the level of contributions payable.
-The valuation discussions as at 31 March 2016 are currently in progress.
+The Financial Statements set out on pages 10 to 27 do not take into account the liabilities to provide pension benefits which fall due after the year end.
+In respect of the Final Salary Section these liabilities are considered by the Scheme Actuary who carries out an actuarial valuation of such liabilities every three years, the latest valuation being at 31 March 2016.
+This valuation considered the funding position of the Final Salary Section and the level of contributions payable.

-In accordance with the Statement of Funding Principles dated 24 March 2014 the Trustee and Kingfisher have agreed that the employers should pay contributions to the Final Salary (FS) section of £35.75 million a year (less SPV income) with effect from 1 April 2014.
-This will be paid monthly to the FS section of the Scheme from April 2014, increasing with RPI after each three-year period.
+In accordance with the Statement of Funding Principles the Trustee and Kingfisher have agreed that the employers should pay contributions to the FS section of £37 million a year (less SPV income) with effect from 1 April 2017.
+This will be paid monthly to the FS section of the Scheme from April 2017, increasing with RPI after each three-year period.
 This rate includes allowance for expenses and death/incapacity benefit costs, but excludes PPF levies, which will be reimbursed separately by the Company.
-These contributions are set out in the Schedule of Contributions dated 24 March 2014.
+These contributions are set out in the Schedule of Contributions dated 29 July 2016.

-The contribution schedule has been derived with reference to the Secondary Funding Objective (the Secondary funding objective targets a strong funding level which is in excess of the minimum Statutory Funding requirements), and is expected to improve the coverage of technical provisions beyond the recovery period for the current deficit.
-The schedule includes all expenses and life insurance costs.
-From the 2010 valuation the ultimate Secondary Funding Objective target is for the Scheme to be sufficiently funded to be in a position to secure benefits with insured annuities by 2030.
+The Schedule of Contributions has been derived with reference to the Secondary Funding Objective (the Secondary funding objective targets a strong funding level which is in excess of the minimum Statutory Funding requirements), and is expected to improve the coverage of technical provisions beyond the recovery period for the current deficit.
+From the 2016 valuation, the ultimate Secondary Funding Objective target is for the Scheme to be sufficiently funded to be in a position to secure benefits with insured annuities by 2030.

-The formal actuarial certificate required by statute to be included in the Annual Report from the Scheme Actuary appears on page 33.
-In addition, the Trustee has included the most recent Actuarial Certificate of the calculation of the technical provisions on page 33.
+The formal actuarial certificate required by statute to be included in the Annual Report from the Scheme Actuary.
+The Actuarial Certificate of the calculation of the technical provisions is on page 32.

-Note: The Technical provisions funding level as at 31 March 2013 has increased to 99.1% (2010: 90.4%).
-The estimate of the solvency position of the Scheme as at 31 March 2013 is that the assets of the Scheme would have met 67.7% of the cost of buying insurance policies to secure the benefits at that date.
+Note: The Technical provisions funding level as at 31 March 2016 was 99% (2013: 99%).
+The estimate of the solvency position of the Scheme as at 31 March 2016 is that the assets of the Scheme would have met 68% of the cost of buying insurance policies to secure the benefits at that date.